Partners Print/Braille Book Program American Printing House for the Blind & Dolly Parton’s Imagination Library Partnership

 Photo by The Mountain Press, Sevierville, TN

-The American Printing House for the Blind (APH) and the Dollywood Foundation have an exciting partnership that expands Dolly Parton's Imagination Library (DPIL) program to provide young children who are blind and visually impaired with accessible books in audio and print/braille formats!
+APH and the Dollywood Foundation have an exciting partnership that expands Dolly Parton’s Imagination Library (DPIL) program to provide young children who are blind and visually impaired with accessible books in print/braille and audio formats!

 Thanks to the APH/Dolly Parton’s Imagination Library Partnership and the support of Penguin Group USA, the Accessible Books website offers a growing collection of audio files of Imagination Library books available as free downloads.

 Video: Dolly Parton & David Dotson present APH’s Gary Mudd

 Dolly Parton’s Imagination Library, a part of the Dollywood Foundation, partners with local sponsors in 1,300 communities in 3 countries to provide a quality, age appropriate book each month to preschool children enrolled in the program.